fastai/fastai/docs/install.md

 ## Custom Dependencies

-If for any reason you don't want to install all of `fastai`'s dependencies, since, perhaps, you have a limited disc space on your remote instance, here how you can install only the dependencies that you need.
+If for any reason you don't want to install all of `fastai`'s dependencies, since, perhaps, you have a limited disk space on your remote instance, here is how you can install only the dependencies that you need.

 First, install `fastai` without its dependencies, and then install the dependencies that you need directly: